kjansson/minipot/README.md

 # Other information

 By default, containers have no network connection.
 This can be changed using the flag -networkmode, but do so at your own risk.
 Available modes are "none", "host", and "bridge".
+Packet capture is only available in bridge mode.